chnm/thatcamp-org/wp-content/themes/graphene/readme.txt

 OTHER NOTES

 To display the codes within the <code> element with the preformatted styling, include the class attribute class="block".
 Example: <code class="block">some code here</code>.

-The theme is released under the GPLv2 licence, which means that you are free to use, modify, and redistribute the theme however you like it, as long as you keep the licence together with the theme.
-This also means that you are free to use it for commercial purposes without any charges.
-Please read the included license.txt for the full licence.

-The Creative Commons licence at the bottom of the page is for the *content* of the website should the website owner wants to use that licence.
-It is *not* the licence for the theme itself.